solaeus/whale/README.md

 ## The Whale Programming Language

-Whale started as a hard fork of [evalexpr], which is a simple expression language and unrelated project.
-Whale is still very simple but can manage large, complex sets of data and perform complicated tasks through macros.
+Whale is a hard fork of [evalexpr]; a simple expression language.
+Whale's core language features maintin this simplicity.
+But it can manage large, complex sets of data and perform complicated tasks through macros.
 It should not take long for a new user to learn the language, especially with the assistance of the shell.

 ### Variables and Data Types